##

 header = TRUE,

-sep = ",") #remember to use commas between arguments in a function.
+sep = ",") # Remember to use commas between arguments in a function.

 View(Heart_disease) #This opens the dataframe in a new window in RStudio.